atesgoral/docker-ssh-totp/README.md

-Docker image for experimenting with TOTP-based SSH.
+Docker image for experimenting with SSH via TOTP.

 ```
 docker build .